 Figure10.
-Example of hybrid recommender: First, select similar users based on distances to movies (jaccard), then filter user top 3 genres (content based, based on voting score), after filter this df within similar users and preferred genres and finally use SVD to predict all movies and sort the list based on prediction scores.
+Example of the hybrid recommender: First, select similar users based on distances to movies (jaccard), then filter the users top 3 genres (content based, based on voting score), followed by filterin the df within similar users and preferred genres and finally use SVD to predict all movies and sort the list based on prediction scores.

 Conclusion

-In this work, was designed an interface using library patterns to asses values, allowing user control over the recommender.
-The interface is crucial, for it is the connection point from end-user to the recommender, through her that you are explaining to your users how you are building the recommendations (transparency and acceptance) and take his own preferences into account for future recommendations (predict power).
+In this work, was designed an interface using library patterns to asses values, allowing user control over the recommender system.
+The interface is crucial, for it is the connection point from the end-user to the recommender.
+Through the interface one can explaine to the user how the recommendations are build (transparency and acceptance) and take the users own preferences into account for future recommendations (predicting power).